-PTHA 2435 REHABILITATION TECHNIQUES (2-4-0) CREDIT 4
+REHABILITATION TECHNIQUES (2-4-0) CREDIT 4 Prerequisites: Admission to the PTA Program

 Advanced course integrating previously learned and new skills/techniques into the comprehensive rehabilitation of selected musculoskeletal, neuromuscular, cardiopulmonary, and integumentary disorders.
 Students continue to use medical terms, charting skills, and role play to foster patient and family teaching as well as communication skills and professionalism.